github/docs/content/code-security/security-advisories/repository-security-advisories/editing-a-repository-security-advisory.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}
 {% data reusables.repositories.sidebar-advisories %}
-4. In the "Security Advisories" list, click the security advisory you'd like to edit.
+4. In the "Security Advisories" list, click the name of the security advisory you'd like to edit.
 5. In the upper-right corner of the details for the security advisory, click **Edit advisory**.
 This will open the security advisory form in edit mode.
 {% data reusables.repositories.security-advisory-edit-cve %}
 {% data reusables.repositories.security-advisory-edit-description %}